TasfiaZaima/Manual-Testing-Project/README.md

 - **Offline Functionality**: Features requiring offline or limited connectivity.
 - **Accessibility Testing**: Compliance with WCAG standards is not included.

+## Bug Report

+The following screenshots have been attached to demonstrate the bugs identified during the manual testing process of the project:

+- `Screenshot_1.png`
+- `Screenshot_3.png`
+- `Screenshot_4.png`
+- `Screenshot_5.png`

+Each screenshot provides visual evidence of the issues encountered, aiding in better understanding and reproduction of the bugs for further debugging and resolution.

 ## Conclusion
 This test plan ensures that the Walmart web application’s key features and modules are thoroughly tested for **Functional, UI, and Usability aspects**.
 The test will confirm consistency, responsiveness, and usability across different platforms and devices.